CagriKIRT/CagriKIRT/README.md

 - 📱⌨️I’m working as a mobile and backend developer.

-- 🖥️Currently working on manufacturing execution system(MES), rnterprise resource planning(ERP) and business process management(BPM) systems.
+- 🖥️Currently working on manufacturing execution system(MES), enterprise resource planning(ERP) and business process management(BPM) systems.

-- 😇I love working on automation and new innovative producs.
+- 😇I love working on automation and new innovative products.

 - 🍺 Going out and socialize what i do in my free time.